 Advocacy promotes system-level change via documentaries, articles, movies, public demonstrations, or ads that embrace and promote a social or political point of view.
 For example, this video piece presents racial discrimination in the application of criminal law.
 The year 2020 witnessed thousands of examples of advocacy for actions that were healthy or unhealthy, climate change-indifferent or environmentally protective, peaceful or violent, and unifying or dividing.

 Campaigns with combined objectives are pieces that attempt to achieve two or more of the above objectives, as in this example from CDC.

 Locate one example for each of the "4 A's" and one example of the combined objective.

-Part Two: Motivating and Persuading in Messages
+Part Three: Motivating and Persuading in Messages